A moving lemma for cohomology with support: Twisted cohomology theory with an action by cycles

-The above result is certainly well-known to experts.
-For convenience of the reader, we include a detailed proof in the appendix of this paper.
-We limit ourselves here to sketch the argument briefly.
+Proposition~\ref{prop:pro-etale-coho} is certainly well known to experts.
+For the convenience of the reader, we include a detailed proof in the appendix of this paper.
+We limit ourselves here to sketching the argument briefly.